sad-spirit/pg-builder/Upgrading.md

 Additionally
  * `nodes\range\FromElement`: `$joinType` argument to `join()` is now `enums\JoinType`

+## Conversion of precedence and associativity data to enums

+* Relative precedence of `SelectCommon` subclasses is now represented by int-backed `enums\SetOperatorPrecedence`, `SelectCommon::getPrecedence()` returns a case of that enum instead of `int`.
+* Relative precedence of `nodes\ScalarExpression` implementations is now represented by int-backed `enums\ScalarExpressionPrecedence`, `getPrecedence()` methods of `ScalarExpression` implementations now return a case of that enum instead of `int`.
+* Associativity of `nodes\ScalarExpression` implementations is represented by `enums\ScalarExpressionAssociativity`,
+  `getAssociativity()` methods of `ScalarExpression` implementations now return a case of that enum instead of `string`.

 ## Removed default values for arguments of setter methods

 Implicitly nullable parameters were [deprecated in PHP 8.4](https://www.php.net/manual/en/migration84.deprecated.php),